Primary Biliary Cholangitis (Primary Biliary Cirrhosis)Return to Overview Page

 How do doctors treat primary biliary cholangitis?

 Doctors treat primary biliary cholangitis with medicines.
-Your doctor may prescribe ursodiol (Actigall, Urso).
+Your doctor may prescribe ursodiol.
 Although ursodiol does not cure primary biliary cholangitis, it can slow the progression of liver damage.
 People who respond to ursodiol early in the course of primary biliary cholangitis can live longer without needing a liver transplant.

 How do doctors treat the symptoms of primary biliary cholangitis?

-Your doctor may recommend over-the-counter medicines or prescribe medicines to treat symptoms of primary biliary cholangitis.
+Your doctor may recommend over-the-counter medicines or prescribe medicines to treat symptoms of primary biliary cholangitis, such as itchy skin.

 How do doctors treat the complications of primary biliary cholangitis?

-Fat-soluble vitamin deficiencies.
-For fat-soluble vitamin deficiencies, your doctor may recommend dietary supplements of vitamins A, D, E, and K. Follow your doctor’s instructions on the type and amount of vitamins you should take.
+- For low levels of fat-soluble vitamins, your doctor may recommend dietary supplements of vitamins A, D, E, and K. Follow your doctor’s instructions on the type and amount of vitamins you should take.

 When do doctors consider a liver transplant for primary biliary cholangitis?